adnammit/notes/systemArchitecture.md

 ### LATENCY
 * **latency** is the amount of time it takes for a system to respond to a request
-	- in terms of **Big-O Notation** an ideal, scalable app whould have O(1) -- a constant execution time for any input
+	- in terms of **Big-O Notation** an ideal, scalable app would have O(1) -- a constant execution time for any input
 	- in contrast, an app with a complexity of O(n^2) where n is the size of the data set is not scalable -- the time the algorithm takes to complete will be exponential compared to the input
+* latency is important: time is money and latency is a good way to lose a customer
 * latency -- from time of the click to time the system responds -- has two parts:
 	- **network latency**: the time the network takes to send a data packet from point A to point B. Content Delivery Networks spread all over the globe or as close to their intended users are possible help reduce network latency
 	- **application latency**: the time the application spends processing the request
-* latency is important: time is money and latency is a good way to lose a customer
+* **content delivery network (CDN)**
+	- round trip for a response from a node in Virginia to California might take 63ms, but a request to the same node from Cape Town takes 225ms. distributing your services and routing users to the geographically closest service reduces latency
+	- a CDN adds complexity but ensures good user experience
+	- to set up a CDN, we need to have a routing service that directs data to the correct proxy services based on the location of the request
+	- web servers and load balancers need to go through the CDN's routing service before a response can be delivered

 ### TYPES OF SCALABILITY
 * applications can be scaled in two ways: vertically and horizontally